-If a deed proposal seeks to vary the priority for employee entitlements, the voluntary administrator must call a meeting of eligible employees giving at least five business days notice of the meeting.
-They must give to eligible employees, at the same time as the notice of meeting, a statement setting out:
+If a DOCA proposal seeks to vary the payment order for employee entitlements, the voluntary administrator must call a meeting of eligible employees giving at least five business days’ notice of the meeting.
+At the same time, the voluntary administrator must give eligible employees a statement setting out:

 - their opinion about whether the proposed variation would result in the same or better outcome for employees than if the company went into liquidation